3rdRingwood/3rdringwood.github.io/cubs/index.md

 ## Useful Information and Links

-### RAMA PACK will meet on Tuesday evenings 6.00 - 7.30pm.
+### RAMA PACK will meet on Tuesday evenings 6.00 - 7.30pm (or as advised during the pandemic).

 ---